thomas-o-chan/rest-api/README.md

 # Testing

-The repo currently contains requirements lists for each module, but no automated tests have been added at this time.
-This would probably be good to do soon.
+The repo currently contains requirements lists for each module.
+It also contains some suggestions for manual tests on the API server and a simple unit test for a module in the website repo.
+It would be good to enhance these later and add integration test coverage in the future.

 # Notes & Troubleshooting